 Anyway, Mom’s scalloped potatoes contain extra spuds, butter and flour and are baked long enough to achieve the aforementioned crust from heaven.
 Perfection, I tell you.

-I’m so excited that my husband, bless his heart, surprised me with a new mandoline for this job.
+I’m so excited that my husband, bless his heart, surprised me with a new mandoline (affiliate link) for this job.
 (Although it sounds like a musical instrument, a mandoline’s actually a nifty slicing device that enables you to adjust the thickness of each cut.)

 My old mandoline was missing the handheld gripper that protects your fingers.
 I used it for years without it, occasionally shaving off the tips of my fingernails in the process.